jmunyan/TIM/readme.txt

         - develop more specific job wizard requirements
         - make page to match those requirements
     - create job editor
+        - page/route made, but doesn't have editing capabilities
     - create additional test data
     - create auditing tools
         - print template (also useable for job quoting?)
         - how should it be formatted?
+    - finish "schedule" page

+    - create launch scripts/instructions for other contributors
+        - docker? (that's what I have seen used in the past)
+        - research other container options

+    API
+    - there's a lot to do here, but first lets plan the database
+    - make